Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Chain (5 GP)

 As a Utilize action, you can wrap a Chain around an unwilling creature within 5 feet of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Strength (Athletics) check.
-If the creature’s legs are bound, the creature has the Restrained condition until it escapes.
+If the creature's legs are bound, the creature has the Restrained condition until it escapes.
 Escaping the Chain requires the creature to make a successful DC 18 Dexterity (Acrobatics) check as an action.
 Bursting the Chain requires a successful DC 20 Strength (Athletics) check as an action.

 ---